yasibena/budget-managment-react-typescript/README.md

-# Manage your budget easily
+# Budget managment

+# Budget Management App

-This budget management app is a personal practice project developed using React, TypeScript, and Material-UI.
-It allows users to track their finances effectively with a user-friendly interface.
-One of the key features is local storage integration, which ensures that your financial data is saved and accessible even after closing the browser.
-This project serves as an opportunity for me to enhance my skills in web development and explore best practices in building responsive applications.
+This budget management app is a personal practice project developed using **React**, **TypeScript**, and **Material-UI**.
+It provides users with a comprehensive tool for tracking their finances.

+## Features

+- **Dashboard**: View an overview of your financial health at a glance.
+- **Wallet**: Manage and track different accounts and balances.
+- **Budget**: Set and monitor budgets to stay on track with spending.
+- **Goals**: Set financial goals and track your progress towards achieving them.
+- **Analytics Page**: Gain insights into spending habits and trends to make informed financial decisions.

+## Local Storage

+All financial data is saved using local storage, ensuring that your information is accessible even after closing the browser.

 ## Demo